Japanese sword: Manufacturing

 The sunobe is again heated, section by section and hammered to create a shape which has many of the recognisable characteristics of the finished blade.
 These are a thick back (mune), a thinner edge (ha), a curved tip (kissaki), notches on the edge (hamachi) and back (munemachi) which separate the blade from the tang (nakago).
 Details such as the ridge line (shinogi) another distinctive characteristic of the Japanese sword, are added at this stage of the process.
 The smith's skill at this point comes into play as the hammering process causes the blade to naturally curve in an erratic way, the thicker back tending to curve towards the thinner edge, and he must skillfully control the shape to give it the required upward curvature.
 The sunobe is finished by a process of filing and scraping which leaves all the physical characteristics and shapes of the blade recognisable.
 The surface of the blade is left in a relatively rough state, ready for the hardening processes.
 The sunobe is then covered all over with a clay mixture which is applied more thickly along the back and sides of the blade than along the edge.
 The blade is left to dry while the smith prepares the forge for the final heat treatment of the blade, the yaki-ire, the hardening of the cutting edge.

-This process takes place in a darkened smithy, traditionally at night, in order that the smith can judge by eye the colour and therefore the temperature of the sword as it is repeatedly passed through the glowing charcoal.
+This process takes place in a darkened smithy, traditionally at night, so that the smith can judge by eye the colour and therefore the temperature of the sword as it is repeatedly passed through the glowing charcoal.
 When the time is deemed right (traditionally the blade should be the colour of the moon in February and August which are the two months that appear most commonly on dated inscriptions on the tang), the blade is plunged edge down and point forward into a tank of water.
 The precise time taken to heat the sword, the temperature of the blade and of the water into which it is plunged are all individual to each smith and they have generally been closely guarded secrets.
 Legend tells of a particular smith who cut off his apprentice's hand for testing the temperature of the water he used for the hardening process.
 In the different schools of swordmakers there are many subtle variations in the materials used in the various processes and techniques outlined above, specifically in the form of clay applied to the blade prior to the yaki-ire, but all follow the same general procedures.